 I haven’t even seen it and I agree that your customer information is not perfect.
 It never is.

 You have implemented a whiz bang CRM system but getting staff: sales and others, to keep it updated is tough.
 You probably do not capture all of the transactional touch points that you want.
 There will be some critical data in another system to which you just don’t seem to be able to get access.

-Things are not perfect, but relax and start with the data that you do have.
 When you implement transactional NPS, you don’t have to do it perfectly on day one.
-Start with the information that you do have.
+Just relax and start with the data that you do have.
 Pull in the customer segments that are easy to get to.
-Survey touch points that are easy to track.
+Survey touchpoints that are easy to track.

-In short, get started with what you have.
+In short, get started with what you can work with.
 I can guarantee that you will reap initial benefits while you continue to work on extending the data that you can access.